Fees due to the EPO

 - whether the time difference between the filing of the priority application and the filing of the international application is greater than 7 months.

-In the case of early entry, the question arises whether the annual fee should be paid in the #8220; true (ie 2 years) or within 31 months.
+In case of early entry, one may ask whether the annual fee must be paid within the actual "deadline" (ie 2 years) or within the 31-month period.

-Simply put, this is the 31-month delay which will be the maximum delay: EPO will not consider an application for a phase entry as valid until the annual fee has been paid (1).AX 5.2.4 Guidelines).
+Simply put, it is the 31-month time limit that will be the maximum: the EPO will not consider a phase entry application to be valid until the annual fee has been paid (AX 5.2.4 Guidelines).

 If the third installment is not paid on time, it may still be paid with surcharge within a period of 6 months (R51 (2) EPC).

 In the event that the payment deadline for the third installment has expired, the 31 months delay the payment with surcharge (by extending the deadline for 31 months if it falls on a closing day for one of the EPO offices, because it is a compound delay J1 / 89 and AX 5.2.4 Guidelines).

 In the event that the deadline for payment of the third installment has not yet expired, the calculation of the 6 months is done as usual, that is to say using the "ultimo-ultimo" principle described above.

 Only theA122 EPC is applicable to the period of 6 months.